AmineNac/JJDraw/README.md

 Author: Dany Madden <dany4madden@gmail.com>

 DESCRIPTION:
-JJDraw is A simple drawing app for Android devices.
+JJDraw is a simple drawing app for Android devices.
 It is developed using Android Studio 2.1.2.

 User can:
 - Start a new drawing.